Bespoke or set grocery boxes of local, seasonal veg & fruit & available fortnightly. Order Tuesday 19th December to collect from Friday 22nd.

-1. Apple & Bramble Crumble.
+1. Apple & Bramble Crumble

 Again, elderberries are out in force at the moment.
 They can be made into a fruit cordial or also crumbles, jams etc. See here for some ideas.

-3. Nuts about berries.
+3. Nuts about berries

-http://www.countryfile.com/countryside/top-10-foods-forage-september for the best autumn berries and nuts to pick.
+From hawthorn berries and wild strawberries, to beech and hazelnuts.
+See here for the best autumn berries and nuts to pick.

-5. Leafy Lovelies:
+5. Leafy Lovelies

-Often found at the base of trees in the woodlands (although do check that the dogs haven’t gotten to it first…!).
+- Wood sorrel – often found at the base of trees in the woodlands (although do check that the dogs haven’t gotten to it first!).
 It has quite a sharp apple-y taste and is delicious.
 See here for tips on where to find it, and how to identify it.

-Only forage on land where you have permission, and if in doubt about a plant, it’s always best to be safe and leave it.
+Just be sure to only forage on land where you have permission, and if in doubt about a plant, it’s always best to be safe and leave it.